bradeneast/bradeneast.com/src/design/_oklahoma-baptists/body.md

-In 2019, the Baptist General Convention of Oklahoma had an opportunity to seek a unified brand that looked and felt the same in every area of ministry and mission.
-In the process of brand discovery, the question was asked:
+In 2019, the Baptist General Convention of Oklahoma had an opportunity to align every subsidiary toward greater impact in the areas of church attendance, missions sending, baptisms, and giving.
+To this end, the question was asked:

 > How can the work and mission of Oklahoma Baptists be distilled into a single, unifying mark?